 This section sets out some advice for considering and maintaining your personal safety and security.
-While much of this is common sense, we hope the reminders will prove useful.

 - consider your personal safety and security and incorporate it into planning any public duties or interaction, in association with your council

 - much personal safety is common sense, but it is useful to remind yourself of the advice

 An important role of a councillor is to keep in touch with their residents and communities.
 This includes helping individuals with any problems they might have.
 Often this extends beyond just the delivery of council services.
 These contacts are usually rewarding and non-adversarial.
 However, councillors can find themselves in a position where they need to manage angry and frustrated residents who often contact their elected representative when they feel that they have no other avenue to pursue.
 Often councillors will deal with constituents on a face to face basis when alone.